avnet-iotconnect/iotc-python-examples/PROTEUS_MP157F_Demo/README.md

 * To complete the setup process:
    * Connect your board to the internet by either using an ethernet cable, or by following the optional Wi-Fi configuration step below.
-   * Connect a USB mouse and keyboard to the board using 2 of the 4 onboard USB ports.
    * Optionally, you may connect the board to an external monitor using the HMDI port.

 * **Wi-Fi Configuration (OPTIONAL)**